 Hoven, Drum-belly, or Clover Bloat. - This is a bloating of cattle, caused by overfilling the paunch, and in too quick a time, before the stomach has time to act upon it.
-The symptoms are swelling of the whole left side of the belly. b
+The symptoms are swelling of the whole left side of the belly. y Same

 Treatment should begin as soon as possible by giving, every fifteen minutes, one teaspoonful of pulverized charcoal in a pint of water.
-If the case should prove to be one which would not yield to the above treatment, then tap the bloated animal by plunging a sharp knife into the left side in a downward and inward direc-tion, from a point equally distant from the hip-bone, the last rib and the lateral processes of the backbone.
-The knife should remain in the opening until a quill can be inserted for the gas opening until a quill can be inserted for the gas to pass through, when it can be withdrawn.
+If the case should prove to be one which would not yield to the above treatment, then tap the al by plunging a sharp knife into atea ant the left side in a downward and inward direc-tion, from a point equally distant from the hip-with the powder, and push it to the bottom of bone, the last rib and the lateral processes of the backbone.
+The knife should remain in the opening until a quill can be inserted for the gas to pass through, when it can be withdrawn.
 Care should be taken not to let go of the quill.
-Quill, leaving it at the bottom of the pipe; repeat again in about four days, and in two or three days from that time you can take hold of the pipe and re-move it, without trouble A trocar and cannula can usually be obtained from a physician, which is the best instrument in the pipe, after being cleansed with soap-suds, then that can possibly be obtained for this purpose.
-If the hole with sweet-oil. that can possibly be obtained for this purpose.
-Sulphur for Animals. - When taken internally in quantities of about a teaspoonful once a week with food, sulphur will keep all kinds of animals free from lice, and promotes the general health.
+Care should be taken not to let go of the quill. move it, without trouble.
+A trocar and cannula can usually be obtained from a physician, which is the best instrument that can possibly be obtained for this purpose.
+Sulphur for Animals - When taken inter-Sulphur for Animals. --- When taken internally in quantities of about a teaspoonful once a week with food, sulphur will keep all kinds of animals free from lice, and promotes the of animals free from lice, and promotes the general health.
 One teaspoonful is sufficient for ten or twelve hens, or three or four sheep or pigs.
-'The same quantity of charcoal can he combined with it with good results.' be combined with it with good results.
+'The same quantity of charcoal can be combined with it with good results.'
+Take new milk, 2 quarts; syrup, 1 quart.
+Mix, and give the whole; and, in fifteen or twenty minutes after, give 2 quarts of warm, strong sage tea; half an hour after the tea, give 1 quart of raw linsced-oil, or if the oil cannot be had, give lard instead.